FC Hradec Králové

-FC Hradec Králové is a Czech football club based in the city of Hradec Králové.
+FC Hradec Králové is a Czech professional football club based in the city of Hradec Králové.
 The club, which was founded in 1905, won the Czechoslovak First League in the 1959–60 season.
-The club currently plays in the Czech First League.
+Since 2021, the club has played in the Czech First League.

 Following their domestic success, Hradec played in the 1960–61 European Cup and was eliminated by Barcelona in the quarter-finals, Barcelona eventually becoming runners-up.
 In 1995 Hradec won the Czech Cup and subsequently played in the Cup Winners' Cup, where it was eliminated in the round of 16 by Dynamo Moscow.
 In the 2002–03 season they were relegated to the Second Division.
 They returned to the top flight in 2009–10 only to be relegated once more in 2012–13; however they would place second in the 2.
 Liga signifying a return to the top division for the 2014–15 season.

 History

 Hradec Králové first played in the Czechoslovak First League in 1956.
 They were relegated after two seasons, but returned for the 1959–60 season, winning the league that same season.
 They went on to compete in the 1960–61 European Cup, being eliminated by Barcelona in the quarter-finals, a team which would go on to reach the semi-finals.

 Hradec Králové were again relegated in 1963.
 They enjoyed four more spells in the First League, each lasting only one or two seasons.
 Their last promotion to the Czechoslovak top tier came in 1990.
 Hradec then played in the newly formed Czech First League from its inception in 1993 until being relegated at the end of the 1999–00 season.
 Their best league finish in this time was 8th place, which they achieved in the 1998–99 season.
 The 1990s also saw the club triumph in the Czech Cup, winning the competition in 1995.
 This achievement saw the club qualify for the Cup Winners' Cup, where they were eliminated in the round of 16 by Dynamo Moscow.

 The club returned to the top flight in 2001 after winning the Czech 2.
 Liga at the first attempt, securing promotion with four games to spare.
 After just two seasons though, the club again finished in the relegation places and were relegated back to the second tier.
 This time it was seven seasons before the club would achieve promotion, winning the 2009–10 Czech 2.
 Liga to secure their status in the top flight once more.
 Hradec equalled their best Czech First League finishing position of 8th in the 2010–11 season.